tenforce/OpenDataSupport/HARVESTING.md

 Harmonization of a Ckan portal
 -------------------------------

 Harmonization of a ckan portal consists of multiple transformation steps that can be subdivided into three main modules: triplification, schema level harmonization and finally value harmonization.
-The first module, triplification, converts JSON messages to RDF triples, the algoritm used is detailed below.

 ## Raw harvest (Triplification)
+Triplification converts JSON messages to RDF triples.
 A predicate namespace is set in the module configuration. "pred:" is used in the algoritm.
-Each json message belongs to a dataset with uri <dataset-uri> that will be used as the initial subject-uri.
+It is assumed each json message belongs to a dataset with uri <dataset-uri>. <dataset-uri> is used as the initial subject-uri.

 1. Get all key value pairs on the first level of the json object
 2. for each pair: